Does this test have other names?

 What do my test results mean?

-A typical benzodiazepine urine test can detect benzodiazepines or their break-down
+A typical benzodiazepine urine test can find benzodiazepines or their break-down products,

 A positive test result means that the test found the medicine's metabolite in your